mpg cyl disp hp drat wt qsec vs am gear carb

 ## Signif. codes: 0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

-function.
+Compare the above result with the result of the lm function.
 We can see that the standard errors are corrected in the above.

 summary(lfit)